bcnicholson/kubiya-assignment/README.md

 - Metrics are not being collected correctly
 - Troubleshooting complex resource utilization issues
 - Verifying API connectivity
+- Verifying data structure

 #### Kubernetes Manifests

 To deploy the Kubernetes test applications, you can use the manifest files in the `kubernetes/` subfolder.
-This provides a more declarative approach compared to the imperative kubectl commands mentioned in the setup instructions.

 ### Data Collection Process